Move between system state and BMR protection

 Applies To: System Center 2012 - Data Protection Manager, System Center 2012 SP1 - Data Protection Manager

-You will require space on the protected computer because System State protection first writes the replica to the local computer and then transfers it to the DPM server.
+If you move from BMR protection to system state protection you’ll need space on the protected computer because system state protection first writes the replica to the local computer and then transfers it to the DPM server.